openflighthpc/render-server/docs/routes.md

 ### Show

 Request the cluster when in `upstream` mode.
+This will respond with a `404` when in standalone mode.

 ```
 GET /clusters/default